 It is recommended that the department provide the visitor with an invitation letter that confirms the dates and business purpose of the visit to the university.
-The letter must be presented to the U.S. border authorities to ensure that the business status stamp B-1 or WB is placed on the Arrival-Departure Record of the U.S. Customs and Border Protection (CBP) Form I-94.
+The letter must be presented to the U.S. Customs and Border Protection authorities to ensure that the business status stamp B-1 or WB is placed on a page in the passport booklet for this visit to the U.S.

 In rare circumstances, a visitor who is not in business status and is already in the United States for tourist purposes (tourist status of B2 or WT) may be invited for an incidental visit to the university and be compensated for services.

 The department must obtain all of the items listed on the B Visitor Checklist from the visitor while the person is at the university.
-The Form I-94 (the Arrival-Departure Record) inside the passport is surrendered to U.S. border authorities upon departure from the U.S., so it is critical to collect these items while the visitor is still physically present at the university.
+The I-94 electronic authorization will not be available on the U.S. Customs and Border Protection (CBP) website once the individual has returned to his or her home country, so it is critical to collect these items while the visitor is still physically present at the university.